 Hatherly Building, University of Exeter, Prince of Wales Road, Exeter, EX4 4PS, UK

-During my career I have developed cross-disciplinary expertise in marine mammal science, population genomics, behavioural genomics and ecology, field survey techniques, climate change ecology and international marine policy.
+During my career I have developed expertise in marine mammal science, population genomics, behavioural genomics and ecology, field survey techniques, climate change ecology and international marine policy.
 I have spent extensive periods in the field – at sea and on land – as well as in the laboratory.
 I work in primary research and provide science writing and advice to governments (for example, New Zealand Department of Conservation) and inter-government institutions (for example, South Pacific Regional Environment Programme) and non-governmental organisations (for example, Greenpeace, International Fund for Animal Welfare, Centre for International Environmental Law).

 Broad research specialisms:

 Population genomics, conservation genomics, morphometrics, mammal ecology, cetacean ecology and behavior, marine ecology and conservation, international marine policy.